Are you managing a team of scared workers or do they work together and focus on team collaboration?

 I learned this years ago from one of my mentors.
 When presenting a problem you should always present a solution.
 Don’t just be the person who rains on the parade or the dreaded individual that always finds fault with the ideas of others.
 Present the problem or concern, and then offer up a plausible solution or two of how to fix it.

 This also shouldn’t be a time when you just want to throw out another’s idea.
 Take that idea into consideration and come up with an alternative solution.
-Now the key is truly understanding the problem(s) at hand and this is where holistic review of the problem will come into play.
+The key is to truly understand the problem(s) at hand and conduct a holistic review of the problem.

 These represent just four areas where you can begin to improve your team collaboration.